-For midsummer conditions or high-exertion days on the trail, nothing beats the easy-breezy feel of a hiking short.
-Today’s offerings run the gamut from technically savvy softshell designs to casually minded numbers that look the part both on and off the trail.
+For midsummer conditions or high-exertion days on the trail, nothing beats the airy, barely-there feel of a hiking short.
+Today’s offerings run the gamut from technically savvy softshell designs to casually minded numbers that look at home both on and off the trail.
 Regardless of the style, most hiking-specific shorts feature durable, breathable, and quick-drying fabrics, functional storage, and a customizable fit at the waist.
-Below we break down our favorite women’s hiking shorts of 2023, including details on fit, pockets, performance, and more.
+Our female editors have put dozens of shorts to the test over the years in search of the perfect hiking design, from hot and exposed outings in the Utah desert to multi-day treks in the Patagonia backcountry.
+Below we break down our 15 favorites of the year, with our analysis of fit, storage, performance, and more.
 For more information, see our buying advice and comparison table below the picks.
+And for a wider look at the market, including both men’s and women’s styles, check out our unisex hiking shorts round-up.

 Our Team's Women's Hiking Short Picks